Giant Hogweed

 Who is involved?
 All the farmers along the river have agreed to be involved (thanks to the hard work and persuasive powers of our coordinator James Wyllie).
 And all the domestic property owners where GH has been spotted are also on board.
 It does need everyone along the route, as if we miss even one plant that has gone to seed, we are nearly back where we started.

 How Long For?
-Seeds can lie dormant for up to 5 years, so we will keep this programme going for at least that long.
+Seeds can lie dormant for 5 years or more, so we will keep this programme going for quite long time!

 What Do We Do?
 We plan to find all the GH plants by the river and treat them.
 Either by: